 Can I wear my normal glasses under the goggles?

 Yes.
-The goggles provided are made to fit over most standard spectacle frames.
+The OTG goggles sold at our base are made to fit over most standard spectacle frames.
 Wear your slimmer pair if you have a choice, add a retainer strap so nothing shifts on the bumps, and you are set.
 Very large or thick frames may be a tighter fit, so a low-profile pair is best.

 Will dust get in my contact lenses during the ride?